yoyowongwmy/django-chatbot/README.md

 ## Future Enhancement
 1. use Django + React to separate the concerns of frontend and backend
 2. Implement Login feature to store conversation based on user id, so that user can track their own conversations
-3. Implement Thread with openai for each user, so that they can manage multiple conversations
+3. Implement Assistant and Thread feature with openai for each user, so that they can manage multiple conversations
 4. Store OPENAI_API_KEY in Github Secrets for better security